pace/bricks/maintenance/log/README.md

 * `LOG_FORMAT` default: `auto`
     * If set to auto will detect if stdout is attached to a TTY and set the format to `console` otherwise the format will be `json`.
 Formats can be set directly.
+* `LOG_COMPLETED_REQUEST` default: `true`
+    * If set to true allows log handler to log request related information once at the end of the request

 ## Resources